 That an African-American artist at mid-century was possessed of a painfully split consciousness is not surprising.
 After making the transition from realism to abstraction, Lewis offered some thoughts on the matter, like this: "(O)ne of the discouraging things in my own self-education, was the fact that painting pictures didn't bring about any social change."

-Measuring about six feet tall by four feet wide, Heroic Evening has the scale it title suggests.
+Measuring about six feet tall by four feet wide, Heroic Evening has the scale its title suggests.
 It is an especially optimistic version of forms that Lewis often used in his paintings.
-For Lewis, flickering lights of movement or procession could represent lynch mobs or Ku Klux Klansman on the march but here the wave-like layers of blue seem benign, reminding us that we too are water.
+For Lewis, flickering lights or procession could represent lynch mobs or Ku Klux Klansman on the march but here the wave-like layers of blue seem benign, reminding us that we too are water.
 I can never finally decide whether I think I see birds soaring above clouds or fish darting near the ocean floor or an abstract vision of human emotions.
+The little dab of red among the waves may be a reflection of the setting sun.
 Even without its title, this is a visionary work, a picture to spend time with, and be immersed in.

 Procession: The Art of Norman Lewis is a traveling retrospective now on vie at the Chicago Cultural Center until January 8, 2017.